OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/06-oled-displaying-images.md

 ### Writing the Code

+Today's code will start to dip into low level graphics programming!
+On some level, all digital screens operate much the same way: turning pixels on and off.
+But the devil is always in the details.
+For our OLED screen, we can draw directly to the screen by moving the **cursor** and writing a byte.
+However this programm will actually write to a **buffer** first, then draw the entire screen in one go, we'll explain in detail in a bit.

-Copy the code below into a file named `MAK06-drawingLines.py`, and run it on your Omega to see it in action.
+First, lets get to coding: copy the code below into a file named `MAK06-drawingLines.py`, and run it on your Omega to see it in action.

 <!-- TODO: fix the code to be less ugly, functionalise user input retreival -->